Canonical definition

 - Not a fixed number.
 The discount depends on industry, buyer type, deal structure, and how much of the dependency is documented and reducible.

-The acquisition that hinged on a three-year earnout.
+The acquisition that depended on the owner staying.

 When to use it